nau/mermade/Readme.md

 This is not the most efficient way to store the tree, but it's  simple, easy to implement, and it works.
 From this implementation it's trivial to derive both Merkle root and proofs.

 If needed I can implement a "rolling" Merkle root computation, requiring ~2*log2(N) memory, where N is the number of files.

+## Other

+In prod-level solution I would add logging, metrics, more tests, and better error handling, configuration, multiple clients, file sharing, merkle proofs recalculation on file changes, backpressure, rate limiting, etc.

+I've implemented this in Rust mostly for fun, and because you use Rust internally.
+I'm not a Rust expert, so I'm sure there are many things I could do better.